IAMGOLD Corporation (IAG) Reveals an Earnings Mystery

 BofA Securities, on the other hand, stated in their research note that they expect to see IAG reach a price target of $4.40, previously predicting the price at $6.25.
 The rating they have provided for IAG stocks is “Underperform” according to the report published on August 07th, 2020.

-During the last 5 trading sessions, IAG fell by -6.46%, which changed the moving average for the period of 200-days by -13.88% in comparison to the 20-day moving average, which settled at $3.14.
-In addition, IAMGOLD Corporation saw -17.17% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, IAG rose by +3.58%, which changed the moving average for the period of 200-days by -4.50% in comparison to the 20-day moving average, which settled at $3.14.
+In addition, IAMGOLD Corporation saw -13.35% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for IAG